 Every regulated firm has a regulatory map.
-Whether it lives in a spreadsheet, a GRC tool, or a shared drive full of Word documents, someone at some point sat down and drew lines between regulatory requirements and internal policies, controls, and procedures.
-The problem is that almost none of these maps stay accurate for long.
-Within months — sometimes weeks — the mapping drifts, interpretation diverges, evidence scatters, and what was once a useful compliance artefact becomes a liability.
+Someone drew lines between regulatory requirements and internal policies, controls, and procedures.
+Almost none of these maps stay accurate for long.
+Within months, interpretation diverges, evidence scatters, and a once-useful compliance artefact becomes a liability.

 Failure Mode 1: Mapping Drift